 You must have financial unmet need to be eligible to participate in the FWS program.
-Need is determined by the Office of Financial Aid based on the results of the student’s free application for federal student aid (FASFA).
-Students who are interested are asked to complete a FWS employment application and submit it to the Financial Aid office.
+Need is determined by the Enrollment Services Office based on the results of the student’s Free Application for Federal Student Aid (FASFA).
+Students who are interested are asked to complete a FWS employment application and submit it to the Ernollment Services Office.

 - You must work to earn the money you receive

 - You can work a maximum of 20 hours a week during Fall and Spring semesters unless otherwise agreed upon

 - You can work up to 40 hours a week during the Summer semester

 - You are eligible to work in one department (cannot work in multiple areas to gain more hours)